mstocco/mariostoc.co/content/traininglog/20210404-ironman2021-21weeksout.md

 I was awake early enough but with the right amount of procrastination, I was late getting to the pool.

-I started the workout in the slow lane as that had the least amount of people in it; that was my second mistake of the morning as the lane congestion was as bad as I'd ever seen it at Crystal Pool.
+I started the workout in the slow lane as that had the least amount of people in it; that was my second mistake of the morning <!---->
+The lane congestion was as bad as I'd ever seen it at Crystal Pool.
 I finally got out and walked over to the Continous Lane and swam the rest of my time there.
 In total, I got to 1600m and before I could the set of 5x100m with a buoy, my time had run out.

 The forecast had called for rain early this moring but it was dry before I left home and was still dry when I left the pool.
 I took a 35 minute detour through Esquimalt to make my way home.
 My legs felt heavy.